 To serve, ladle lobster stew into bowls and top each with a lobster claw, diced chives and a crack of black pepper.
 Serve with fresh lemon wedges and warm baguette.

-FAQ’s and Serving Suggestions for Lobster Stew Recipe:
+FAQ's and Serving Suggestions this recipe:

 I prefer claw and body meat in chowder, as they remain tender longer than the more finicky lobster tail meat.
 But I have made chowder using all parts of the lobster and never heard a complaint.
 So use what you have!